Department of Computer Science

 Two papers to CHI accepted!

 Johnson, I., McMahon, C., Schöning, J., and Hecht, B. The Effect of Population and "Structural" Biases on Social Media-based Algorithms -- A Case Study in Geolocation Inference Across the Urban-Rural Spectrum.
-Proceedings of CHI 2017.
-New York: ACM Press.
+ACM Conference on Human Factors in Computing Systems 2017.

 Johnson, I., Schwanda Sosik, V., and Ballard, K. Stranger Searching in a Strange Land: The Impact of Familiarity on Local Search.
-Proceedings of CHI 2017.
+ACM Conference on Human Factors in Computing Systems 2017.
 Short Paper.
-New York: ACM Press.

 Paper PDF | Blog Post

 Johnson, I., Sengupta, S., Schöning, J., and Hecht, B. The Geography and Importance of Localness in Geotagged Social Media.
-Proceedings of CHI 2016.
-New York: ACM Press.
+ACM Conference on Human Factors in Computing Systems 2016.

 Paper PDF | CHI '16 Slides | Code